lgmorand/training-aks-lab1/_entries/02-05 challenge5.md

 **Task Hints**

 * It's recommended to use the Azure CLI and the `az acr import` command to import the image in your ACR.
 Refer to [ACR import image](https://learn.microsoft.com/en-us/cli/azure/acr?view=azure-cli-latest#az-acr-import()), or run `az acr import -h` for details
-* The image that will be imported is in [docker hub](https://hub.docker.com/r/paulbouwer/hello-kubernetes), please use tag 1.10.1
+* The image that will be imported is a hello world web app mcr.microsoft.com/azuredocs/aks-helloworld, please use tag v1
-* Rename the image to hello-kubernetes, tag 1.10.1
+* Rename the image to aks-helloworld, tag v1

 Import image to ACR